Killokii/RatObsidianVault/Record - Messenger.md

  Who broke me out of the ice was a messenger who noticed my eyes shifting in the ice as it passed by.

 He couldn’t speak, lacking a jaw, and of course had no eyes.
 But he gestured and drew in the snow, so communication was next to no issue.
 He was polite, awkward, and clearly overwhelmed by my barrage of questions.
 He was extremely human, not like a typical messenger at all.
-If not for his appearance and him being quite transparent with his origins, I would have never havethrough that the man before me was that messenger noble that escaped from the agency.
+If not for his appearance and him being quite transparent with his origins, I would have never have through that the man before me was that messenger noble that escaped from the agency.

 I was p